The Thompson Park Wading Pool Opened In 1901

 Long before the original swimming pool was constructed in 1924, there was the Thompson Park wading pool built in what was considered the children’s area of the park.
 Initially expected to open in time for summer in 1901, delays wouldn’t allow for the pool to be completely filled with water until late October.
 Oddly enough, its first official use would actually be for ice skating in early December.

-The wading pool, and park project in general, began in 1899 when a trustee, Henry D. Goodale, received instruction and funds from the then anonymous donor to purchase “The Pinnacle,” a small mountain above State Street, without knowing for whom or what purpose.
-Goodale was then soon afterward instructed to purchase all of the hill, from State to Washington Streets, amounting to nearly 700 acres at the cost of $100,000.
+The wading pool and park project, in general, began in 1899 when a trustee, Henry D. Goodale, received instruction and funds from the then-anonymous donor to purchase “The Pinnacle,” a small mountain above State Street, without knowing for whom or what purpose.
+Goodale was then instructed to purchase all of the hills, from State to Washington Streets, amounting to nearly 700 acres at $100,000.

 This would provide for the beginnings of City Park as it was known in its first couple of decades, finally renamed Thompson Park after its benefactor, John C. Thompson, president of the New York Air Brake.
-It was only after his death on September 1, 1924, when the city revealed who the mystery financier had been and moved to rename the park in his honor.
+Only after his death on September 1, 1924, did the city reveal who the mystery financier had been and move to rename the park in his honor.

-One of the earliest projects to be undertaken at the City Park was preparing the wading pool as children were to receive “immediate consideration.”
-In February of 1901, Goodale, now acting as superintendent of various projects, had about twenty teams drawing clay from nearby Huntingtonville to the top of the Pinnacle where the wading pool would be located.
+One of the earliest projects at City Park was preparing the wading pool so that children would receive “immediate consideration.”
+In February of 1901, Goodale, now acting as superintendent of various projects, had about twenty teams drawing clay from nearby Huntingtonville to the top of the Pinnacle, where the wading pool would be.
 Work would continue for a few more days at that point until being suspended until spring.

-The wading pool itself would be 150 feet in diameter in the children’s playground with an open pavilion standing before it.
-It was, as of April 6, intended to have the children’s section of the park completed by July 1 and work progressed initially at a rapid pace starting with the excavation of the land and compacting its bottom with a thick layer of clay.
-Closely packed, fine gravel would be added on top and then a layer of fine sand before the pool would be ready for water.
+The wading pool would be 150 feet in diameter in the children’s playground, with an open pavilion standing before it.
+As of April 6, it was intended to have the children’s section of the park completed by July 1, and work progressed initially at a rapid pace, starting with excavating the land and compacting its bottom with a thick layer of clay.
+Closely packed, fine gravel would be added on top, and a layer of fine sand would be added before the pool was ready for water.

-The water itself would need to be piped-up from a water main pipe crossing the foot of the hill at State Street.
+The water would need to be piped up from a water main pipe crossing the foot of the hill at State Street.
 The new section up the hill and to the pool was being laid concurrently with work on the pool itself.
-The Watertown Daily Times would remark of its progress on May 17–
+The Watertown Daily Times would remark on its progress on May 17–

 Excavations were made to solid rock, providing for a depth of about four feet at the deepest point.
 Upon this was placed, thoroughly prepared, six inches of the fines bine clay, hauled last winter from James Gray’s pt near Huntingtonville.
 On top of this was spread find gravel, smoothly laid, and above all, a layer of the finest beach sand.
 By the rarest luck a pit of this sand was found on the crest of the hill, near the tower site.

-An 18 horse-powered boiler, built by Watertown Steam Engine Company, would be located in the woods at the intersection of water pipes where an 8″ pipe would run to the new 200,000 gallon water tower under construction.
-The boiler would operate the pump and force water up the hill to the water town and on October 26, 1901, after the completion of the tower, the wading pool would be filled and its first official usage was December 7, for ice skating.
+An 18-horse-powered boiler, built by Watertown Steam Engine Company, would be located in the woods at the intersection of water pipes where an 8″ pipe would run to the new 200,000-gallon water tower under construction.
+The boiler would operate the pump and force water up the hill to the water town, and on October 26, 1901, after the tower’s completion, the wading pool would be filled, and its first official usage was December 7, for ice skating.

 On July 10, 1902, the Watertown Daily Times would give a progress update–